HyperSprite/dcit/README.md

-DCIT is a Data Center Information Management system built because I wanted documenting the data center life cycle to not be a burden to the people doing the work and easy enough to use that someone unfamiliar with the data center can still find the information they are looking for.
+DCIT is a DCIM (Data Center Information Management) system built because I wanted documenting the data center life cycle to be easy for the people entering the information and useful to the people who need it.

-##Goals
+##Key Goals and Design Philosophy

-###1 Remove Excuses
+###1 - Remove Excuses
 Make it easy enough to document changes that there is no excuse not to.

-###2 Make the documentation do work for you down the line
-Make documenting things in the first place help you do things in the second place.
-The reason people don't follow through with documentation is that it always has the lowest priority.
-I tried to flip that on its head.
-By documenting things as you do them, the harder part of creating tickets and port configurations is made easier.

-For instance, configuring a fresh out of the box Avocent Cyclades ACS 6000 from start to finish, no kickstarts, no DHCP, just a console connection and following the device specific instructions.
+To this end, DCIT is implemented with what I call **Responsible Flexibility**.
+What is Responsible Flexibility and why should you care?
+In working with various tools, I have found most are overly rigid.
+An example: from a server, you can not plug a cable into a switch until it exists, you can't install the switch until the rack exists, etc. This makes total sense when designing the application, and in a perfect world, this should never happen.
+The problem is the world is not perfect.
+The moment the flow is broken, there is an opportunity for something to be forgotten.
+This is where I feel most inventory systems fail, and when I say "system", I am referring both to the tool and the people using it. *Responsible* people need to be given the *Flexibility* to enter the data they think is correct at the time they have it.
+DCIT will suggest possible responses in many places but not enforce them.

+###2 - Make documenting easier than not documenting
+How many times have you heard "*We will go back and document this later*", now ask yourself, how often does that really happen?
+With DCIT, documenting things as you go will then output items such as port configuration requests for change management tickets and console and net management configuration scripts.
+See this [Avocent ACS](https://dcit.hypersprite.com/system/con-ny01-aa04-01) on DCIT example site.

-###3 Availability
+###3 - Availability
 A Sev 1 is not the time to have to try and figure out how things are configured in some remote location.
-Finding anything should be easy and once you find it, it should be easy to understand.
-For instance, if you use serial numbers for your cables, and collect them in DCIT, having to replace a fully populated 48 port copper switch is actually easy.
+Finding anything should be easy and once you find it, it should be easy for anyone to understand.

+###4 - Equipment and Systems are not the same thing
+Most asset tracking systems I have seen combine Equipment and Systems.
+The problem is Equipment and Systems are two separate entities with separate life-cycles.
+For instance, lets say you have a System named [sf01-dock1001](https://dcit.hypersprite.com/system/sf01-dock1001) setup on Equipment [BZR297130](https://dcit.hypersprite.com/equipment/BZR297130) and BZR297130 needs to be removed for RMA and want to replace it with [BZR297383](https://dcit.hypersprite.com/equipment/BZR297383).
+In most systems, how would you do that?
+Would you have to re-enter all of equipment specific things, like ram, cpu, drives, line of business owner etc.?
+Would you have to re-enter all of the System specific things, like OS, software, and cabling information?
+Any time you have to re-enter things you have an opportunity for mistakes.
+With DCIT, you simply move the equipment into the proper location and change what Equipment the System is pointed to.

 ##Roadmap
 There is a lot more to do with DCIT.
 For instance:

  - Fix bugs
  - Building a modular system configuration for adding new device configs.
 Right now this is hard coded in a way that won't scale but it is not so deep in the code that it can't be changed relatively easily.
+ - System and Equipment change history.
  -  Moving System views over to mongodb aggregate $lookup and getting more information with less fetches from the db.
  - Moving the front end to React/Redux, less server side rendering.
  - Project management module to keep track of new builds.